AryakumarMishra/Machine-Failure-Prediction/README.md

 | F1-Score  | 82.64% |
 | ROC-AUC   | 86.69% |

-These results were achieved **without any data leakage**, and can be ready for **production use**.
+> These metrics reflect a robust model ready for production deployment, with explainability and a user-friendly frontend.

 ---

 ## Future Work

-* Deploy with a simple React frontend or Streamlit dashboard
-* Add LIME or SHAP for explainability
+* Implement **real-time prediction simulation** with streaming sensor data
-* Modify for real-time Failure Detections and Precautions
+* Improve frontend UI/UX for clearer visualization and interaction
+* Integrate **LIME/SHAP** explanations directly in the React app
+* Containerize with **Docker** and implement CI/CD pipelines for MLOps
+* Expand to multi-class failure modes and anomaly detection